 ILKBCTYP is an integer value that specifies, for ILKBC, what the boundary condition type is:

-= 1, a precipitation boundary.
-If precipitation directly to lakes is simulated in the flow model and a non-zero concentration (default is zero) is desired, use ISFBCTYP = 1;
+= 1, a precipitation boundary condition.
+If precipitation to lakes is simulated in the flow model and a non-zero concentration (default is zero) is associated with it, use ILKBCTYP = 1;

-= 2, a runoff boundary condition that is not the same thing as runoff simulated in the UZF1 package and routed to a lake (or stream) using the IRNBND array.
-Users who specify runoff in the LAK input via the RNF variable appearing in record set 9a and want to assign a non-zero concentration (default is zero) associated with this specified source, use ISFBCTYP=2;
+= 2, a runoff boundary condition.
+If runoff specified in the LAK package of MODFLOW has a non-zero concentration (default is zero) associated with it, use ILKBCTYP = 2.
+This input is not the same thing as runoff simulated in the UZF1 package and routed to a lake (or stream) using the IRNBND array.

-= 3, a “pump” boundary condition.
-Users who specify a withdrawl from a lake via the WTHDRW variable appearing in record set 9a and want to assign a non-zero concentration (default is zero) associated with this specified source, use ISFBCTYP=2;

-= 4, an evaporation boundary condition.
-In models where evaporation is simulated directly from the surface of the lake, users can use this boundary condition to specify a non-zero concentration (default is zero) associated with the evaporation losses.

 CBCLK is the specified concentration for the current boundary condition.
 One entry (on the same line) per species.